 1. Increased Dependence on Others

-People with severe quadriplegia will need to rely on a caregiver to help them with activities of daily living like bathing, toileting, eating, dressing, and grooming.
+Individuals with severe paralysis throughout their bodies generally need the full-time assistance of a caregiver to perform activities of daily living like bathing, toileting, eating, dressing, and grooming.

 2. Pressure Sores